Irish Republicans and Free Staters were waging civil war in the 1920s.

 He looked at the smoking revolver in his hand, and with an oath he hurled it to the roof at his feet.
 The revolver went off with a concussion and the bullet whizzed past the sniper's head.
 He was frightened back to his senses by the shock.
 His nerves steadied.
 The cloud of fear scattered from his mind and he laughed.

 "Yea," interrupted Rosh.
-"Snipering can't be good for nerves.
+"Snipering can't be good for the nerves.
 The planning.
 The waiting.
 In the middle of a war.
 Not knowing where the next bullet will be coming from.
 Especially so, when you know your enemy is also a sniper.
-Dangerous, armed, and out to get you."
+Dangerous, armed, and out to get you!"

-"I remember the stress and nerves enacted by the Spanish actor Antonio Banderas while he waited at the window of a dilapidated building, as sniper Miguel Bain, to kill a rival sniper in the 1995 movie Assassins."
+"I remember the stress and nerves the Spanish actor Antonio Banderas showed in his memorable performance in the movie Assassins, while he sat at the window of a dilapidated building, as sniper Miguel Bain, waiting to kill a rival sniper in the street below him."

 Taking the whiskey flask from his pocket, he emptied it a drought.
 He felt reckless under the influence of the spirit.
 He decided to leave the roof now and look for his company commander, to report.